-- · The purpose the foundation fund was achieved - The board decides that the foundation fund cannot fulfil its purpose anymore - It merges with another foundation on the date of the merger agreement

-• A court decides to dissolve the foundation fund on the date shown in the judgment, or on the legal effective date of such a judgment, if the foundation fund does not continue to fulfil its purpose and also in other cases stated generally for all legal persons (Art.
-172 CzCC)

-· Bankruptcy is declared, or rejection of a bankruptcy motion due to insufficient assets
+- The purpose the foundation fund was achieved - The board decides that the foundation fund cannot fulfil its purpose anymore - It merges with another foundation on the date of the merger agreement - A court decides to dissolve the foundation fund on the date shown in the judgment, or on the legal effective date of such a judgment, if the foundation fund does not continue to fulfil its purpose and also in other cases stated generally for all legal persons (Section 172 of the CzCC) - Bankruptcy is declared, or rejection of a bankruptcy motion due to insufficient assets

-3) The institution will be dissolved if:

-The purpose the institution was achieved

-• A court decides to disslove the institution if it fails to fulfil its purpose; and also in other cases stated generally for all legal persons (Art.
-172 CzCC)

-Bankruptcy is declared, or rejection of a bankruptcy motion due to insufficient assets.

-The foundation/foundation fund/institution ceases to exist from the date it was deleted from the register.
+- 3) The institution will be dissolved if: - The purpose the institution was achieved - A court decides to dissolve the institution if it fails to fulfil its purpose; and also in other cases stated generally for all legal persons (Section 172 of the CzCC) - Bankruptcy is declared, or rejection of a bankruptcy motion due to insufficient assets. - The foundation/foundation fund/institution ceases to exist from the date it was deleted from the register.

-21. Is there a maximum that can be spent on office/administration costs in civil law and/or tax law?
+22. Is there a maximum that can be spent on office/administration costs in civil law and/or tax law?
 If yes, what is the amount?